zzliu93-debug/FocuSD/README.md

 - Floating island window: transparent, borderless, always on top, with collapsed, expanded, edge-tucked, and tray-hidden states.
 - Today's todos: add, edit, complete, delete, and mark a task as the current focus.
-- AI agent status light: install or repair Codex, then show whether an agent is running.
+- Codex status light: install or repair Codex hooks, then show whether Codex is currently running.
 - Daily note: capture extra context for the day and archive it with the todo list.
 - Automatic archive: roll over the previous day's todos and note when a new day starts.
 - Markdown saving: write today's content to a local `YYYY-MM-DD.md` file.